cluxton/SpotifyTokenSwap/README.md

 To use the new [Spotify SDK](https://github.com/spotify/ios-sdk) we are required to run our own [Token Exchange Service](https://developer.spotify.com/technologies/spotify-ios-sdk/tutorial/#setting-up-your-token-exchange-service).
 This repository provides you with an easy installation on [Heroku](http://heroku.com/home).
 The current `CLIENT_ID`, `CLIENT_SECRET` and `CLIENT_CALLBACK_URL` are straight from [Spotifys Repo](https://github.com/spotify/ios-sdk/tree/master/Demo%20Projects) and work with their example apps.

+<strong>Reason for forking: </strong> This fork was created to pull the client ID & secret from heroku environment variables (instead of hard coding them)

 Setup
 =======